bloomberg/blazingmq/src/groups/bmq/bmqpi/README.md

 Description
 -----------
-The 'bmqpi' package provides pure abstract interfaces, which are intended for clients to extend in their own applications and libraries.
+The `bmqpi` package provides pure abstract interfaces, which are intended for clients to extend in their own applications and libraries.
 These extension points facilitate integration with other aspects of a runtime environment (e.g. authentication, host health-checking), which may vary significantly from